Weinam Creek PDA FAQs | Redland City Council

 Stage 1 of the Weinam Creek PDA redevelopment project provided over 500 new car parks to the precinct.

 A proposed management plan for the multi-storey car park is still being finalised.
-The car park is proposed to be four-levels high and a mix of long-term paid, short-term and disability parking.
+The car park will provide a mix of long-term paid, short-term and disability parking.
 It will also have provision for car sharing spots, electric charging bays and storage facilities for bikes and scooters.
 It will be sheltered, secure and provide elevator/disability access to the ferry terminal.

 Council are conscious that island residents are seeking clarity on the future cost.
 We will provide that as soon as is practical.
-Keep in mind that construction does not start until 2025 and the results of the EOI also need to be factored.
+Keep in mind that construction does not start until late-2025.
 Council needs to ensure the management model is right before committing to costs.
 Council’s commitment is that the car parking will be charged at an appropriate market rate.
 We are well aware of the cost implications and the need to keep car parking in the area viable for those who most need it.

-Funding and operating model options for the new car park are currently being prepared by Redland Investment Corporation, in conjunction with potential partners, for Council’s consideration.
-This information will likely be released following results of the EOI.
+Funding and operating model options for the new car park are currently being prepared by Redland Investment Corporation, in conjunction with preferred development partner, Consolidted Properties Group, for Council’s consideration.
+This information will likely be released in late-2024.

 Yes, free car parking will continue to be available at the Marina Redland Bay at both the Moores Rd car park and on the open-air, ground level, adjacent to the ferry terminal.